willymulyana/thandfc/README.md

   - UI is clean and follows best practices
   - UI implemented following a clear pattern
   - UX decisions follow best practices

+Remarks from test taker: Willy ( willymulyana@[gmail, yahoo].com / +6281214059889 )
+- I receive the test on Tuesday 31 January 2023 8 PM West Indonesian Time, as still working for current company I didn't have time until Thursday PM, can focus and start making changes since Friday as taking day off :D
+- Assestment/test wise, almost all is new for me :D especially the stack (Nest, Postgres, Next) ... but essentially I managed to understand the tasks with idea to solve it
+- During the process I learn many things: the stack, unit/e2e test from backend side .. and more!
+All is from new things so I learn 'what', 'how' .. chatGPT really aid well, understand why Google fear it :D
+- I think I managed to solve assigned tasks, all test have success result ... frontend implemented with also polish the UI, still room for improvements